Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/initialize-contract.rst

 ..
 Note::

-   Passing parameters to a method can only be done using a file.
-You cannot pass parameters directly using ``concordium-cllient``.
+   Parameters that are passed to the smart contract must be stored in a file.
+You cannot pass parameters directly on the command-line using ``concordium-client``.

 Preparation
 ===========